calmjs/calmjs/README.rst

     $ python -m unittest calmjs.tests.make_suite

 If there are failures, please file an issue on the issue tracker with the full traceback, and/or the method of installation.
+Please also remember to include platform specific information, such as Python version, operating system environments and version, and other related information related to the issue at hand.

 Usage